keaparrot/secbootctl/README.md

 used `/boot/efi`.
 When using a mount point other than `/efi` you have to set the config option `esp_path` in the configuration file accordingly.

-Securitywise you should not use `/boot` as ESP mount point. `/boot` contains the unsigned original kernel, initramfs and microcode images that secbootctl uses to create signed unified kernel images which will then be copied into the appropriate directory on the ESP.
+Security-wise you should not use `/boot` as ESP mount point. `/boot` contains the unsigned original kernel, initramfs and microcode images that secbootctl uses to create signed unified kernel images which will then be copied into the appropriate directory on the ESP.
 Because the ESP is unencrypted an attacker could do an evil maid attack by tampering any of the original images that you might, unknowingly about the malicous changes, sign and boot afterwards.
 That's